dwking2000/cosigner/Docker.md

 ```

 ## Funding accounts
 Connect to the relevant docker image using exec bash, and find the wallet's coinbase account where the mining proceeds are going.
-Once unlocked you should be able to send funds from these by using the heimdal interface.
+Once unlocked you should be able to send funds from these by using the cosigner interface.

 ### Geth
 ```bash